Azareal/Gosora/README.md

 * github.com/go-sql-driver/mysql For interfacing with MariaDB.

-* golang.org/x/crypto/bcrypt For hashing passwords.
+* golang.org/x/crypto/bcrypt and go get -u golang.org/x/crypto/argon2 For hashing passwords.

 * github.com/Azareal/gopsutil For pulling information on CPU and memory usage.
 I've temporarily forked this, as we were having stability issues with the latest build.